mnlcpc/Unsplash-It-Sketch/README.md

 ![Unsplash It Sketch Plugin Icon](/assets/icon_small.png?raw=true "Unsplash It Sketch Plugin Icon")

 A plugin to quickly include great looking images from [Unsplash](https://unsplash.com/) in your Sketch projects.
-Because beign able to quickly iterate on UI is important but also having great photography as placeholders is not that bad.
+Because being able to quickly iterate on UI is important but also having great photography as placeholders is not that bad.

 ## Demo
 ![Plugin Demo](/assets/demo.gif?raw=true "Unsplash It Sketch Plugin Demo Animation")

+### Updates
+*1.3*
+- Switched to the Unsplash Source API.
+- You can now specify tags, between square brackets, in the layer name. ( e.g. [bird, sea] ).
+If no image is available for the search tags you choose, you get a default image with "We coulnd' find that photo" on it.
+- Removed options, since to blur and desaturate the image is fairly easy to do using default Sketch tools.

+### Next iteration
+- With the layer selected, being able to navigate to the picture page URL on Unsplash.

 ## Installation
+#### With Sketch Toolbox
+1. Look for "Unsplash It" in Sketch Toolbox
+2. Click on "Install"

+#### Manual
 1. Download Zip and Extract it to a folder
 2. In Sketch app Plugins > Reveal Plugins folder...
 3. Place the extracted folder directly to the Plugins folder